Poker Strategy Guide

 Cash Game Specific Tips

-Some tips when playing cash games: In deep-stacked games (100+ big blinds), you've got room to maneuver.
+Here you have some tips for playing cash games in poker: in deep-stacked cash games (100+ big blinds), you've got room to maneuver.
 3-bet about 6-8% of hands, but be ready to defend against 3-bets with 40-50% of your opening range.
 And here's something crucial: don't get married to one table.
 The best players change tables every 30-45 minutes to stay in good games.

 Playing Loose Tables